 AI and emotional intelligence

 In March 2016, Tay, Microsoft’s AI-powered chatbot, was corrupted by Twitter conversations within 24 hours of its launch.
-Designed to mimic and converse with users in real-time, it was shut down within a day due to concerns with its inability to recognise when it was making offensive or racist statements.
+Designed to mimic and converse with users in real-time, it was shut down within a day due to concerns with its inability to recognize when it was making offensive or racist statements.
 This brought to light the repercussions of absolute human absence.

 This is not an isolated event of a bot absorbing inappropriate and racist data to project offensive results.
 In lighter instances, the AI has mistaken a man’s head for a ball in a football game.
 In more serious cases, a mistake by the facial recognition bot has led to false accusations and wrongful arrests.